edgedb/easy-edgedb/chapter1/index.md

 select jonathans_name != 'Count Dracula';
 ```

 The output is `{true}`.
 Of course, you can just write `select 'Jonathan Harker' != 'Count Dracula'` for the same result.
-Soon we will actually do something with the variables we assign with `:=`.
+Soon we will do more complex operations with the variables that we assign with `:=`.

 ## Inserting objects